 As a bonus, consuming nuts regularly helps improve your immune response to viruses and common infections and can boost your immune system to prevent various diseases.

 Like bananas, nuts are a great portable snack for on-the-go people.
 Try almonds, Brazil nuts, cashews, hazelnuts, pecans, walnuts, sunflower seeds, and pumpkin seeds.
 Eating raw, unsalted versions is recommended.

-Avocados are rich in many nutrients, including fiber, healthy fats, vitamin C, vitamin E, vitamin B6, potassium, magnesium, and folate.
-Regular consumption of Avocados can help improve the overall quality of your diet.
+Avocados are high in fiber, good fats, vitamin C, vitamin E, vitamin B6, potassium, magnesium, and folate.
+Avocado consumption on a regular basis will help to improve the overall quality of your diet.